Introduction

 Lightweight, All-Purpose, and Setting-Type Compounds

-• Lightweight Compound: This type is easier to apply and sand, making it perfect for the final coats.
+- Lightweight Compound: This type is easy to apply and sand, making it ideal for the final coats.

-• All-Purpose Compound: Versatile in nature, it is commonly used for the initial coat over joints and nails.
+- All-Purpose Compound: Versatile and commonly used, it’s great for the first coat over joints and nails.

-• Setting-Type Compound: Known for its quick drying times and minimal shrinkage, this compound is excellent for filling gaps and addressing deep imperfections.
+- Setting-Type Compound: Known for drying quickly and shrinking less, this compound is perfect for filling gaps and fixing deep imperfections.

 The Significance of Choosing the Right Mud